MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/write-plug-in.md

 ## IPlugin interface

-A plug-in is a class within an assembly created using a .NET Framework Class library project using .NET Framework 4.6.2 in Visual Studio.
-Each class in the project that will be registered on a step must implement the <xref:Microsoft.Xrm.Sdk.IPlugin> interface which requires the <xref:Microsoft.Xrm.Sdk.IPlugin.Execute*> method.
+A plug-in is a compiled class within an assembly created using a .NET Framework 4.6.2 Class library project.
+Each class in the project that will be registered on a pipeline step must implement the <xref:Microsoft.Xrm.Sdk.IPlugin> interface which requires implementation of the <xref:Microsoft.Xrm.Sdk.IPlugin.Execute*> method.

 > [!IMPORTANT]
-> When implementing `IPlugin`, the class should be *stateless*.
+> When deriving from `IPlugin`, the class should be *stateless*.
 This is because the platform caches a class instance and re-uses it for performance reasons.
 A simple way of thinking about this is that you shouldn't add any properties or methods to the class and everything should be included within the `Execute` method.
 There are some exceptions to this.
 For example you can have a property that represents a constant and you can have methods that represent functions that are called from the `Execute` method.
 The important thing is that you never store any service instance or context data as a property in your class.
 These change with every invocation and you don't want that data to be cached and applied to subsequent invocations.
 More information: [Develop IPlugin implementations as stateless](/dynamics365/customer-engagement/guidance/server/develop-iplugin-implementations-stateless)

 The <xref:Microsoft.Xrm.Sdk.IPlugin.Execute*> method accepts a single <xref:System.IServiceProvider> parameter.
 The `IServiceProvider` has a single method:  <xref:System.IServiceProvider.GetService*>.
 You will use this method to get several different types of services that you can use in your code.
 More information: [Services you can use in your code](#services-you-can-use-in-your-code)